jdoleary/Spellmasons/docs/TasksCurrent.md

 - All tooltip info
 - Explain prompts - see stash "add i18n to explain prompts"
 # Features
+- A way to "sell spells to get to choose a new one"
-- Need a restart screen after a team wipe
+- Need a restart screen after a team wipe on multiplayer
 - should allow spell prediction even while an action is taking place - this not being here causes friction in multiplayer
 - **important**Allow multiplayer game restart after wipe
     - All players return to lobby after 10 seconds